Now We are 6, Now our own BBC TV Series, Now we are famous! Another year of over 100 appearances.

 3rd New York, Bottom Line.
 Early Show

 4th New York, Bottom Line.
 Early Show; Broadcast on WNYU FM.
 Off-air recordings are around.
 Beg Your Leave; Jigs; Alison Gross; Cam Ye O'er Frae France; John Barleycorn; Little Sir Hugh; Two Magicians; Saucy Sailor; Robbery with Violins; Summer is a Comin In; Staines Morris; One Misty Moisty Morning; Gaudete; Thomas the Rhymer; Jigs; Nautical Medley; Royal Forester; Jigs.

-6th Music Inn, Stockbridge, MA.
-Part of a 'Twilight Concerts on the Lawn' Headlined by Doc Watson.
+Part of a 'Twilight Concerts "On the Lawn" Headlined by Doc Watson.
 2,500 people.
 Bootleg (seems to be off-air radio Broadcast).
 We Beg Your Leave-Tunes; Alison Gross;

 7th Denver, Ebbets Field Club

 10th-13th Richards' Club, Atlanta Residency.
 Dates per article

 16th 'thru' 20th.
 Ebbets Field, Denver.
 Dates per advert.
 Return for a residency.